Ethiopia

 Fixed-term contracts are permitted in Ethiopia for a minimum of one year and a maximum of two years.
 Fixed-term contracts may be renewed an unlimited number of times.
 However, after the expiration of the probationary period, a fixed-term contract has the same termination requirements as that of a permanent contract.
 Also, if the work becomes permanent in nature or does not fulfill the characteristics of a fixed-term agreement, it may be deemed permanent.

-Probationary periods are permitted in Ethiopia in both fixed-term and permanent contracts for a maximum of 45 days.
+Probationary periods are permitted in Ethiopia in both fixed-term and permanent contracts for a maximum of 60 working days.
 During the probationary period, no reason or notice is required to terminate the arrangement.

 Workers in Ethiopia recognize between 12 and 13 paid public holidays depending upon the year.
 Work performed on a public holiday is payable at 200%.

-After one year of service, Workers are entitled to 14 days of paid annual leave.
+After one year of service, Workers are entitled to 16 days of paid annual leave.
 The annual leave allotment increases by one day for each additional year of service.
-The annual leave accrues monthly and rolls over year to year if unused.
+The annual leave accrues monthly, and if unused, carries over for a period of up to two years.
 It should be used in one lump sum or, at the Worker's option, in two parts.
 Any accrued but unused leave is payable at the end of the engagement.

 Workers are entitled to six months of sick leave either consecutively or cumulatively over the course of 12 months beginning on the first day of illness.
 The sick leave is payable as follows: first month - 100% of wages, second month - 50% of wages, third month onwards - no wages.